jon-harper/OmniBox/docs/tour.md

 ## Introduction

-This is a visual tour of an OmniBox to demonstrate the Core parts, Trays, Panels, and how they all fit together.
+This is a short tour of an OmniBox to demonstrate the Core parts, Trays, Panels, and how they all fit together.

 <figure markdown>
   [![overview of an omnibox][img_overview]][img_overview]{ width="640" }